The Navigator

 Figure 4: Physical Structure

-Figure 5 displays the Navigator's logical structure and hierarchy in which the Page nests all other components.
+Figure 5 displays the navigator's logical hierarchy in which the Page nests all other components.

 Figure 5: Logical Structure and Hierarchy